top of page

 Sign up below to receive the latest Bloom news, blog posts, and more!

 If you need to speak with someone immediately, call the National Suicide Prevention Lifeline at 1-800-273-8255 or text "HOME" to 741741 for 24/7 confidential support and information.
 In case of emergency please call 911 or go to your nearest emergency room.
-For non-emergency eating disorder information, please call NEDA at (800) 931-2237.
+For non-emergency eating disorder information, please call the National Alliance for Eating Disorders at (866) 662-1235.

 Copyright 2020 Bloom Limited | All Rights Reserved.